 In general, Arctic or cold conditions do not affect the performance of radar systems.
 Occasionally weather conditions may cause ducting, which is the bending of the radar beam because of a decline in moisture content in the atmosphere.
 This effect may shorten or lengthen target detection ranges, depending on the severity and direction of the bending.
 A real problem with radar in the Arctic concerns interpretation of the screen for purposes of position fixing.

 The Automatic Identification System (AIS) has now become mandatory for most large vessels likely to be encountered in Canadian waters and is a useful tool to separate echoes of vessels from icebergs on a radar display.
 It is also very useful to be able to identify a nearby but unseen vessel when working in ice, for the trading of ice information, details of progress and so on by voice radio or satellite communication (e-mail).

 Fixing solely by a radar range and bearing, from a point of land or by the use of radar or gyro bearings, is not recommended.
-Fixing by two or more radar ranges is the best method in Arctic waters, but care is required in the correct selection and identification of prominent features on the radar screen.
+Fixing by 2 or more radar ranges is the best method in Arctic waters, but care is required in the correct selection and identification of prominent features on the radar screen.
 The following difficulties, peculiar to radar fixing in the Arctic, may be encountered:

 - Difficulty in determining where the ice ends and the shore-line begins.
 A reduction in receiver gain should reduce the ice return.